trilitech/tezos-developer-docs/docs/tutorials/smart-contract/archetype.md

 The contract that you deploy in this tutorial stores a single integer.
 It provides entrypoints that clients can call to change the value of that integer:

-- The `increment` endpoint accepts an integer as a parameter and adds that integer to the value in storage
+- The `increment` entrypoint accepts an integer as a parameter and adds that integer to the value in storage
-- The `decrement` endpoint accepts an integer as a parameter and subtracts that integer from the value in storage
+- The `decrement` entrypoint accepts an integer as a parameter and subtracts that integer from the value in storage
-- The `reset` endpoint takes no parameters and resets the value in storage to 0
+- The `reset` entrypoint takes no parameters and resets the value in storage to 0

 After you deploy the contract, you or any other user can call it through the command line or a distributed application (dApp).